mozilla/firefox-translations-training/README.md

 [News crawl](http://data.statmt.org/news-crawl) | news-crawl | news.2019 | mono | Some news monolingual datasets from [WMT21](https://www.statmt.org/wmt21/translation-task.html)
 [Common crawl](https://commoncrawl.org/) | commoncrawl | wmt16 | mono | Huge web crawl datasets.
 The links are posted on [WMT21](https://www.statmt.org/wmt21/translation-task.html)

-You can use `find-corpus` tool to find all datasets for an importer to get them formatted to use in config.
+You can use [find-corpus](utils/find-corpus.py) tool to find all datasets for an importer and get them formatted to use in config.

 Example: